 The 30-year-old Butina, once a graduate student at American University, was arrested in July and charged with working as an unregistered foreign agent on behalf of the Kremlin.
 Prosecutors have alleged that Butina’s cultivation of connections within the upper echelons of the National Rifle Association was part of an official Kremlin effort, while her lawyers have contended she was just a starry-eyed student “fantasizing about a future career in diplomacy and jabbering about personal events and peacebuilding aspirations.”

-The NRA donated $30 million to Trump’s 2016 campaign, and both the FBI and the Federal Elections Commission are now reportedly investigating whether some of these funds came by way of Russian sources.
+The NRA donated $30 million to President Donald Trump’s 2016 campaign, and both the FBI and the Federal Elections Commission are now reportedly investigating whether some of these funds came by way of Russian sources.
 Foreign entities cannot legally contribute to federal elections.

 Following his visit to Russia in 2013, Butina and Erickson struck up a romance; the pair say they’ve been a couple ever since.
 Over the course of their relationship, Erickson, touting his NRA connections, made several moves aimed at connecting the Trump campaign to the Kremlin by way of Torshin.

 In May 2016, the longtime GOP operative from South Dakota sent a note to Trump campaign adviser Rick Dearborn with the subject line “Kremlin Connection.”
-In it, he asked Dearborn and Sen. Jeff Sessions, then advising the campaign on foreign policy, for help in connecting candidate Trump and Russian President Vladimir Putin, who Erickson said wanted to invite Trump for a pre-election Kremlin visit.
-He offered that thanks to the NRA’s reach, he was in a position to “begin cultivating a back-channel to President Putin’s Kremlin.”
-Erickson also suggested that Trump could meet a Putin emissary, which appears to be Torshin, during the upcoming NRA annual meeting.
-Dearborn sent the request up to the highest echelons of the Trump campaign—Trump son-in-law Jared Kushner, and campaign chairman Paul Manafort—noting that Torshin wanted “to discuss an offer he claims to be carrying from President Putin to meet with DJT.”
+In it, he asked Dearborn and Sen. Jeff Sessions, then advising the campaign on foreign policy, for help in connecting candidate Trump and Putin, who Erickson said wanted to invite Trump for a pre-election Kremlin visit.
+He offered that, thanks to the NRA’s reach, he was in a position to “begin cultivating a back-channel to President Putin’s Kremlin.”
+Erickson also suggested that Trump could meet a Putin emissary, who appears to be Torshin, during the upcoming NRA annual meeting.
+Dearborn sent the request up to the highest echelons of the Trump campaign—Trump son-in-law Jared Kushner and campaign chairman Paul Manafort—noting that Torshin wanted “to discuss an offer he claims to be carrying from President Putin to meet with DJT.”
 (It is unclear if this meeting took place; an adviser close to the Trump campaign told the New York Times that Trump did not attend the reception in question.)

-Butina, as Torshin’s collaborator and as Erickson’s partner, was smack dab in the middle of this effort in May 2016.
+Butina, as Torshin’s collaborator and Erickson’s partner, was smack dab in the middle of this effort in May 2016.
 In fact, during this same month, Butina herself was part of a group that unsuccessfully sought a meeting with the Trump campaign.
-So it’s likely she could shed light on Erickson’s and the NRA’s efforts to connect Trump’s campaign and the Kremlin.
+So it’s likely she could shed light on Erickson and the NRA’s efforts to connect Trump’s campaign and the Kremlin.

 Were her entreaties to GOP leaders just the well-intentioned efforts of an aspiring diplomat?
 Or was she, as prosecutors allege, acting as part of an official Russian effort to influence the GOP establishment?

 Butina’s record of lobbying on behalf of Russia is well-documented and extensive.
-Following the 2015 NRA convention in Nashville, Butina posted a photo with Wisconsin Gov. Scott Walker on Vkontakte (Russia’s version of Facebook), noting that he was a likely presidential nominee and that their meeting could be a “beginning of a new dialogue between Russia and the US.”
-A few months later, Butina penned an article for the conservative National Interest, urging friendship between “the bear and the elephant” and adding: “It may take the election of a Republican to the White House in 2016 to improve relations between the Russian Federation and the United States.”
+Following the 2015 NRA convention in Nashville, Butina posted a photo with Wisconsin Gov. Scott Walker on Vkontakte (Russia’s version of Facebook), noting that he was a likely presidential nominee and that their meeting could be the “beginning of a new dialogue between Russia and the US.”
+A few months later, Butina penned an article for the conservative National Interest, urging friendship between “the bear and the elephant,” and adding: “It may take the election of a Republican to the White House in 2016 to improve relations between the Russian Federation and the United States.”